-Round face shapes can benefit from angular Boxed beard styles to render their face squarer.
+Round face shapes can greatly benefit from a short boxed beard style to render their face squarer.
 The use of a low cheek line and sharp contours can provide extra definition and strengthen their soft features.

 Square Face Shapes

 Square face shapes fare very well with Boxed beards.
-Softer contours can blend in the features for a fuzzier finish.
+Nevertheless, we recommend avoiding a short boxed beard style and opting for softer contours to blend in the features for a fuzzier and textured finish.

 Triangle Face Shapes

-Triangle shaped face can try a High Boxed to apply texture and redistribute their jawline up to their cheekbones.
+Triangle shaped face can try a beard look with high cheeklines to apply texture and redistribute their jawline up to their cheekbones.